 Read on to discover how IoT can transform your space’s efficiency and sustainability.

 Understanding occupancy levels through the use of IoT sensors in your space is key to improving efficiency.
-Having access to real-time data can enable you to understand and optimise how your building is being used.
-Occupancy data can be used to inform energy usage, ensuring that energy is not used unnecessarily when areas are unoccupied.
+Having access to real-time data can enable you to understand and optimize how your building is being used.
+Occupancy data can also be used to inform energy usage, ensuring that energy is not used unnecessarily when areas are unoccupied.

-By implementing environmental sensors, heat maps can provide a real-time snapchat of your current environment, so that you can easily identify areas that are outside of the optimal range.
-This not only improves your building’s efficiency, but also optimises occupant health and wellbeing.
+By implementing environmental sensors, heat maps can provide a real-time snapshot of your current environment, so that you can easily identify areas that are outside of the optimal range.
+This not only improves your building’s efficiency, but also optimizes occupant health and wellbeing.